 What Is Macular Degeneration?

-Macular degeneration is a common eye condition that can develop with age.
+Macular degeneration, typically age-related macular degeneration, is a common eye condition that can develop with age.
 The condition causes the macula (the center of the retina) to deteriorate.
 The macula is a vital component for vision as it allows for central vision, impacting many aspects of normal eye function and the ability to see right in front of you.
 At Eye Specialists of Napa Valley, we aim to recognize and treat this disease to the best of our ability, as it is a primary cause of vision loss among Americans over the age of 50.
 When we detect and treat macular degeneration as early as possible, we are better able to preserve your central vision.
-There are two types of macular degeneration, the dry form, or the more advanced wet form.
+There are two types of macular degeneration, the dry form and the more advanced wet form.
 For dry macular degeneration, managing the condition to reduce the risk of progression to wet AMD is vital.
 If you have been diagnosed with wet AMD, your doctor will likely recommend injections to delay its progression or even improve your vision.
-Our board-certified eye surgeons can help you create a treatment plan for both wet and dry macular degeneration.
+When you need treatment for macular degeneration in Napa, CA, our board-certified eye surgeons can help you create a treatment plan for both wet and dry macular degeneration.

 "Excellent, compassionate physician - Held my hand through the entire cataract surgery experience."- Anonymous / Vitals / Nov 16, 2020